Trivago hit with 18 Commerce Commission complaints

 • Premium - Letters: Political education, Iran, regional fuel tax and Trivago

-It said it would continue its communication with the ACCC to ensure changes to the company's practices would be replicated in New Zealand.
+It said it would continue its communication with the ACCC to ensure changes to the company's practices enforced there would be replicated in New Zealand.

 The commission investigated Trivago's pricing in relation to "additional taxes and tariffs" in 2018 but decided not to take enforcement action, the spokesperson said.